yext/answers-search-ui/README.md

 }]
 ```

-Each individual field in a CTA config can also be a function that operates on the result item, and all
+Each individual field in a CTA config can also be a function that operates on the result item.
-options above can be mixed and matched like so.

 ```js
 const callsToAction = item => [{